Sparse Functional Boxplots for Multivariate Curves: Simulation Study

 \subsection{Simulation II: Choice of Visualization Tools}

-We apply the sparse functional boxplot and the sparse two-stage functional boxplot in different scenarios with MFHD$_{bmfpca}$.
-Usually, the two-stage functional boxplot (\citeauthor{dai2018functional} \citeyear{dai2018functional}) detects both magnitude and shape outliers better, with the help of directional outlyingness (\citeauthor{dai2018directional} \citeyear{dai2018directional}).
+We apply the sparse functional boxplot and the sparse two-stage functional boxplot in different scenarios with MFHD$_{bmfpca}$.~The two-stage functional boxplot detects both magnitude and shape outliers with the help of directional outlyingness.
 We use $p_c$, the correct detection rate (the number of correctly detected outliers divided by the number of outliers) and $p_f$, the false detection rate (the number of falsely detected outliers divided by the number of non-outliers) to measure the performance of the above two tools in multivariate functional outlier detection.

-In Section \ref{datasetting}, we introduced various multivariate functional outliers in Models 2-8.
-Here in Table \ref{tab}, we display the performance of $p_c$ and $p_f$ for the above models when the point sparseness assigned to all variables.
-The performances for the other sparseness types are provided in the Supplementary Material.
+We display in Table \ref{outl_table} the performance of $p_c$ and $p_f$ for Models 2 and 4 when the point sparseness is assigned to all variables, while the other performances are provided in the Supplementary Material.
 Overall, the sparse two-stage functional boxplot performs better in detecting true outliers than the sparse functional boxplot, at the expense of a slightly higher $p_f$.

-BMFPCA fits the curves after removing the mean trend; hence, it manages to capture the typical behavior of the curves independent of their amplitude.
+BMFPCA fits the curves after removing the mean trend; hence, it manages to capture the typical behavior of the curves independently of their amplitude.
 Suppose outliers show an abnormality, especially in the shifted amplitude or time.
-In that case, the sparse two-stage functional boxplot obtains a high $p_c$.
-However, there are some cases when the sparse two-stage functional boxplot does not detect outliers correctly.
-One such case is when the outlying curves only show the abnormality in a small time interval, such as Model 3 (isolated magnitude outlier).
-As the fitted curve does not recapture the outlier in shape correctly, one alternative is to impute the missing data with the fitted data and keep the observed data.
-Another case appears when the abnormality exists in the smoothness differences between the curves, such as Models 5 (shape outlier II) and 8 (covariance outlier).
-It is difficult to detect the outlying samples due to few smoothness differences among the fitted curves.
+In that case, the sparse two-stage functional boxplot obtains a high $p_c$, see Models 2 (persistent magnitude outliers) and 4 (shape outliers I).
+We see a somewhat smaller $p_c$, between 50\% and 80\%, from the sparse two-stage functional boxplot in Models 3 (isolated magnitude outliers), 6 (mixed outliers), and 7 (joint outliers), where the abnormality mainly appears in an interval of the outliers.
+Furthermore, we notice that the sparse two-stage functional boxplot does not detect outliers well in Models 5 (shape outliers II) and 8 (covariance outliers), showing a smoothness difference between abnormal and normal curves.
+It is difficult to detect the outlying samples due to not many smoothness differences among the fitted curves.
 On the whole, we recommend the sparse two-stage functional boxplot for detecting potential outliers.